tarikbc/DiscordAutoMeme/README.md

 - **Secure Authentication**: Email/password authentication with JWT tokens and refresh mechanism
 - **Role-based Access Control**: Flexible permission system for controlling access to features
 - **Real-time Status Monitoring**: Track the status of Discord clients with history
+- **Critical Issue Alerting**: Customizable alerts for connection problems, token issues, and error rates with batch processing for scalability
+- **Monitoring Dashboard**: Real-time metrics and status information

 ## Development Roadmap